newhavenio/newhavenio.github.io/_posts/2016-12-14-four-tips-sass-variables.markdown

 date: 2016-12-14
 categories: front-end sass css
 author: Max Antonucci
 excerpt: Sass variables help keep your CSS efficient and flexible, but they're more complex than you may think.
-These are four basic tips to get the most out from your Sass variables.
+These are four basic tips to get the most from your Sass variables.

 source: internal
 ext-url: none
 ---

 While [Sass](http://sass-lang.com/) brings many great functions to CSS, one of the biggest is variables.
-Variables mean no more `ctrl-F`-ing our way through stylesheets when we change a color or margin value.
+Variables mean no more <kbd>CTRL</kbd>+<kbd>F</kbd>-ing our way through stylesheets when we change a color or margin value.
 Putting these frequent values in one place makes managing them that much easier.

 Turns out there's much more to Sass variables then that basic use.
 At least if you want to get as much out of them as possible.

 These are four basic tips to get a lot more out of Sass variables.
 They'll help developers use more variables with fewer issues and write DRYer code too.
 If you're relatively new to Sass and want to expand your understanding, this article's for you.

-### Know the Different Variable Types
+### Tip 1: Know the Different Variable Types

 There's Sass variable types that Javascript writers may be familiar with.
 The variable type directly affects how the value is called and how complex it is, so this a good starting point for learning more.